 Up until such time as all of the criteria have been met to no longer obligate the PMC to reevaluate a project selected in the Regional Plan, the PMC may adjust its findings related to selection of project for purposes of cost allocation, including cost allocation assignments.
-Any of these adjustments would affect the material supporting a project in a 205 filing (and/or may have an impact on any agreements that may have been entered into between the project beneficiaries and the selected developer, but this is outside the scope of the regional planning process).
+Any of these adjustments would affect the material supporting a project in a 205 filing and may have an impact on any agreements that may have been entered into between the project beneficiaries and the selected developer, but these are issues outside the scope of the regional planning process.